secretkeeperapp/secret-keeper-docs/secret_sharing_procedure.md

 #### 8. [WIP] Secret part combination

-beneficiaries may have permissions to retrieve and view secret parts.
+Beneficiaries may have permissions to retrieve and view secret parts.

-Alternately, they can see whether parts have been posted to unlock the secret, and post parts themselves
+Alternately, they can see whether parts have been posted to unlock the secret, and post parts themselves.

-if other beneficiaries are private, they can only see the total and which parts have been posted.
+if other beneficiaries are private, they can optionally see the total number of parts, and which parts have been posted.

-should they be able to see parts posted from other beneficiaries?
+Should they be able to see parts posted from other beneficiaries?

-should they be able to take back a contribution?
+Should they be able to take back submission of secret parts?

-should they be able to post all the parts they own for a secret at once?
+Should they be able to post all the parts they own for a secret at once?
 Or be able to submit them one by one?

-should there be an incentive system for beneficiaries to submit parts if they don’t get access to the secret?
+Should there be an incentive system for beneficiaries to submit parts if they don’t get access to the secret?
 Should this come from the testator, or the beneficiaries that have access?

-parts can only be posted after the condition is met.
+The parts can only be posted after the condition is met.

-once enough parts are posted to meet the threshold, the secret is unlocked and the access control policy kicks in.
+Once enough parts are posted to meet the threshold, the secret is unlocked and the access control policies are in effect.

 ### [WIP] Examples